finos/legend/docs/installation/maven-install.md

 ---
-id: installation-guide
+id: maven-install-guide
-title: Installation guide
+title: Maven Install Guide
-sidebar_label: Installation guide
+sidebar_label: Maven Install Guide
 ---

 The Legend platform has five components.
 The minimum required to run Legend are Engine, SDLC, and Studio.
 The five components are: